I Stopped Worrying, Then Happiness Showed Up

 So why can’t we stick to those positive habits that are tough at first, but ultimately have life-changing and life-affirming results?
-Why are we likely to stick to habits that make us feel like crap rather than the ones that lead to happiness?
+Why do we stick to habits that make us feel worse, rather than the ones that lead to happiness?

 This sounds like self-sabotage.
 But it also sounds like impatience.

-Take the time to observe what’s around you.
 Is it what makes you happy?
 If not, how can you change it?
-If it doesn’t serve a purpose or make you feel all the feels, get rid of it.
+If it doesn’t serve a purpose or make you feel good, get rid of it.
 You do not have time for filling up space around you while your interior stays empty.
-Fill the inside, have experiences, feel.
+Fill the inside, have new experiences and feel.

-Take the time to consider your activities.
-Do you do things that bring you joy?
+Do you do things that bring you joy to create your own happiness?
 If not, why not?
 And why do you dedicate time to things that make you miserable?
 Integrity matters here.

-Take the time to be still.
 Ask yourself some serious questions about what you want out of life and who you want to be.
-If you don’t look within, happiness will only be a mirage, a production of cinematographic proportions.
+If you don’t look within, happiness will only be a mirage, a production of cinematic proportions.
 Be mindful of what it is you long for and be honest about it.
 Reflection must be included in the process, period—there’s no way around it.

-The Sound of Happiness
+The sound of happiness